 2. Add your work by typing the name of your business page.
 Sometimes instead of the Page’s full name, try its partial name so it will appear in the drop down:

 3. When that’s not working, use the Web Developer -> Forms -> Display Form Details.
 Then locate the code <input name=”employer_id”> to insert your Page ID in the grey box:

-Major props to Jon for discovering the fix for old profile layout that saved our day!
-But there are a few things I came across during the setup as well – the ‘position’ you filled in Employer section will be directed to a community page (of course), just as how the employer link reacts before the change.
+There are a few things I came across during the setup as well – the ‘position’ you filled in Employer section will be directed to a community page (of course), just as how the employer link reacts before the change.

 So make sure you select the best position title that describes your post.
 If needed, use the same method to control where the link is been directed to.

 Does this method work for your employer link?
 Or do you have a better idea for a fix?